See below for exhibitions at Doncaster Museum and Art Gallery and links to forthcoming events, art history lectures and life drawing sessions.

 Sessions times are 11am to 1pm and/or 2pm to 4pm (the morning session is repeated in the afternoon)

 Materials are provided in the cost of the session as well as easels, paper and drawing boards.
+Please note that the minimum age for attending these sessions is 16.

 Fees per workshop are £7.50 full fee or £5 concessions.
 Please note that tickets for life drawing sessions can now be purchased over the phone from Doncaster Museum & Art Gallery (phone 01302 734293), or purchased direct from the museum reception on Chequer Road.
 Tickets for life drawing sessions can be returned for a refund up to a week before the date of the event.